nlweb-ai/MSR-Web-Verbs/verbs/README.md

 3. In VS Code, go to the Extensions view (Ctrl+Shift+X).
 Search for and install "Extension Pack for Java (by Microsoft)".

-4. Open the root folder in VS Code.
-Wait for the loading to be completed.
+4. Open the repo's folder in VS Code.
+Wait for the loading to complete.
-5. In the terminal windows, type
+5. In the terminal window, type
    ```sh
    mvn compile
    ```

 6. Select any Java file in the folder "generated_solutions".
-Click the run button to run it.
+Click the Run button to run it.
 See the screenshot below.
 These Java files are the solutions corresponding to the task descriptions in the "tasks" folder.

    <img src="../resources/img/run_solution.jpg" alt="Run Solution" width="400">